Jennytang1224/Fraud_Detection/README.md

-Dealing with the entire end to end pipeline of data science through a case study.
+This case study is to develop a fraud detection model for online ticket marketplace that deals with the entire end to end pipeline of data science.

 Topics including:
 * deploying a DS application